lsst-dm/dm_dev_guide/work/flow.rst

 If such a rebase is too difficult (e.g., because it would result in excessive merge conflicts), then post-review commits may be left appended to the pre-review commits.
 Any commits not squashed in this way should represent :ref:`discrete logical changes <git-commit-organization-logical-units>` and have :ref:`informative commit messages <git-commit-message-best-practices>`, as if the changes had been made before review.

-There is *no need* to retain post-review commits in order to preserve code review discussions.
-So long as comments are made in the 'Conversation' and 'Files changed' tabs of the pull request GitHub will preserve that content.

 .. _git-commit-message-best-practices:

 Appendix: Commit Message Best Practices